satheesh22g/College-Automation-System/README.md

 ## License

-This project is developed for educational purposes at SRIT (Sri Ramakrishna Institute of Technology).
+This project is developed for educational purposes at SRIT (Sri Ramanujan Institute of Technology).

 ## Author